911 call released in FBI Metro shooting details possible attack on agent before encounter

 “I’m on the train that it occurred in,” the man says, adding, “There’s a law enforcement officer who shot a person who attacked him.”

-The man continues speaking as the train stops at Medical Center station.
+The man continues speaking as the train stops at the Medical Center station.
 The bells of opening train doors can be heard in the background.
-The caller indicates he was watching the FBI agent help the shooting victim get to the platform.
+The caller indicates he is watching the FBI agent help the shooting victim get to the platform.

 “He’s trying to get the person off the car,” the man says.
 “The law enforcement officer and the person shot are now off the train, both of them.”